Inference in Cluster Randomized Trials with Matched Pairs: Main Results

 \subsubsection{Matching on Cluster Size}

-In this section we repeat the exercise in Section \ref{sec:no_size} in a setting where the assignment mechanism matches on baseline characteristics \emph{and} (some function of) cluster size in an appropriate sense to be made formal below.
+In this section, we repeat the exercise in Section \ref{sec:no_size} in a setting where the assignment mechanism matches on baseline characteristics \emph{and} (some function of) cluster size in an appropriate sense to be made formal below.
+Recall the definition $W_g = (X_g, N_g)$, and let $W^{(G)}:=(W_g: 1 \le g \le 2G)$.
 First, we describe how to modify our assumptions on the mechanism determining treatment assignment.
 The $G$ pairs of clusters are still represented by the sets

-however, now we allow the permutation $\pi = \pi_G(X^{(G)}, N^{(G)}) = \pi_G(W^{(G)})$ to be a function of cluster size.
-Given such a $\pi$, we assume that treatment status is assigned as follows: \begin{assumption} Treatment status is assigned so that
+however, now we allow the permutation $\pi = \pi_G(W^{(G)})$ which determines the pairing to depend on cluster sizes as well as $X^{(G)}$.
+Given such a $\pi$, we now assume that treatment status is assigned as follows: \begin{assumption} Treatment status is assigned so that

-Conditional on $X^{(G)}, N^{(G)}$, $(D_{\pi(2g-1)}, D_{\pi(2g)})$, $g = 1, ..., G$ are i.i.d and each uniformly distributed over $\{(0,1), (1,0)\}$. \end{assumption}
+Conditional on $W^{(G)}$, $(D_{\pi(2g-1)}, D_{\pi(2g)})$, $g = 1, ..., G$ are i.i.d.\ and each uniformly distributed over $\{(0,1), (1,0)\}$. \end{assumption}